tobib92/SEEFLEX/code/shiny_app/README.md

 </details>

+## Shiny App

+The app.R file launches the Shiny application containing both the scatterplot viewer and the feature weights viewer (based on Neumann and Evert, 2021)

+## Shiny App (Scatterplot)

+The Scatterplot App offers the viewer scatter plots based on the Geometric Multivariate Analysis (Neumann and Evert 2021) and **!!!INSERT!!!**

+## Shiny App (Feature Weights)

+The Feature Weights App offers the viewer plots based on the feature weights and distributions of the Geometric Multivariate Analysis (Neumann and Evert 2021) and **!!!INSERT!!!**

 ## 1. Using the corpus as individual text files

 The corpus texts can be exported as individual text files to be used with NLP software (e.g. https://www.linguisticanalysistools.org/) or simply viewed manually by the user.
 This step takes into account the configuration above.
 No changes to the [config](code/data pipeline/config.yml) file will result in the default bundle being used.
-This includes the entire text as it was submitted by the student.
+This includes text, i.e. the text as it was submitted by the student.

-1. Change the paths in lines 161 and 162 of the export_files.R file to the paths on your machine.
+1. Change the paths in lines 161 and 162 of the [export file](code/data pipeline/export_files.R) file to the paths on your machine.
 If you downloaded the repository as a whole, the folders need not be changed (NB: The date of the output folder can be adjusted).
 2. Run the entire **export_files.R** R script (default output format = .txt -> cf. l.
 166).
 3. The corpus files have been written to the specified `output_directory`.